ExamDay/l33t_h4x0r.exe/README.md

 ## Why l33t_h4xor.exe?
 GitHub's contribution history section is easily and frequently spoofed.
-This is because recruiters filter by the density of green boxes visible on a candidate's GitHub profile.
-Needless to say, this ceases to afford them a good measure of ability and puts non-hackers at a disadvantage, especially when they are unaware of the practice.
+This is because recruiters filter by the density of green boxes visible on a candidate's GitHub profile and it is trivial for any hacker familiar with Git to establish their own commit history by ukase.
+Needless to say, this denies recruiters a convenient measure of ability and puts non-hackers at a disadvantage, especially when both parties are unaware of the practice.

 ## Message to Recruiters:
 Unfortunately, I am not free to open-source my best projects so the number of green boxes on my github